openeuler-mirror/rust_shyper/README.md

 When starting Rust-Shyper, the MVM will boot automatically.
 Logging on to the MVM (a Linux priviledged VM), take the QEMU configuration as an example, then can we configure and start the Guest VMs.

+> The `cli` directory contains the Rust version of the cli tool source code, which you can use to compile on your platform, obtain the shyper-cli executable file, and then use it in place of the `tools/shyper-cli` for subsequent virtual machine management operations.

 **Step 1**: Install the kernel module

 ```bash